 You’ve successfully removed SEO spam from your WordPress account.

-Regrettably, it isn’t the end of the storey.
+Regrettably, it isn’t the end of the story.
 You can be exposed to re-hacks after being hacked.
 This is why it is important to take care.

-On your web, instal and enable an efficient WordPress security plugin such as MalCare.
+On your web, install and enable an efficient WordPress security plugin such as MalCare.
 Spam, malicious bots, and hackers are all blocked by the plugin’s firewall.

 Using a WordPress Backup Plugin, make a full backup of your website so that you can restore it back to normal in a jiffy when your website goes down.